pathunstrom/accepting-your-success/write-out.md

 During this time, I was rebuilding my writing interest.
 I'd never really stopped, but I was going to get serious about it this time.
 I started a blog.
-Was building up a following on twitter.
+Was building up a following on Twitter.
 I even used my research projects during college to dig deep into the industry.

 I was lucky, I was in college just as the Kindle was taking off, and the